cmpct/cmpctircd-tests/README.md

-Tests for the C# IRCd
+Tests for cmpctircd, the C# IRCd.

+Notes:
+- Needs specific App.config for Cloak tests (as provided)
+- Run via `dotnet test`